 The current situation in the South Perth area

-- Lack of public aquatic facility, no local Learn to Swim programs
+- Lack of public aquatic facility, no local Learn to Swim programs for school groups*

 - Lack of indoor sporting facilities

 - Low participation rates in local sports, particularly amongst females

 - Lack of integrated sport and wellbeing opportunities

 - Lack of preventive health programs delivered in the community

 - Inadequate and ageing facilities that are no longer fit for purpose.

 * there is one private swim school operating in South Perth for children aged four years and above.